- February 17, 2025

 For instance, a company purchasing office supplies from a vendor follows a transactional relationship, whereas hiring a contractor for an office renovation involves a more structured project engagement.

-In a vendor agreement, the vendor is the party providing the goods or services.
+In a vendor contract, the vendor is the party providing the goods or services.
 The buyer or client is the party receiving the goods/services under the agreed terms.

 For example, in an IT service contract, the software provider is the vendor, while the organization purchasing the service is the client.